CDCgov/prime-reportstream/prime-router/docs/proposals/0019-universal-pipeline-filter-reporting.md

 Ticket [#8837](https://github.com/CDCgov/prime-reportstream/issues/8837)
-involves changing the way that condition filters are evaluated so that instead of evaluating condition filters with the usual , we would instead use .
+involves changing the way that condition filters are evaluated so that instead of evaluating condition filters with the usual `A ∧ B ∧ C ∧ D ∧ E`, we would instead use `A ∨ B ∨ C ∨ D ∨ E`.
 We’ll want to make sure during that process that the logging behavior for condition filters still makes sense and that the behavior for the other filter types is maintained.

 ## Relevant Tickets